List of Days of Our Lives characters introduced in the 1980s: Jake Kositchek

-Jake Kositchek was played by Jack Coleman from June 10, 1981, until June 1, 1982, when the character was written out of the show.
-After Days, Coleman would later be known as the second actor to play Steven Carrington in the ABC prime time soap opera Dynasty and as Noah Bennet in the NBC science-fiction drama series Heroes and its spin-off Heroes Reborn.
+Jake Kositchek was played by Jack Coleman from June 10, 1981, until June 1, 1982.

 Jake was the younger brother of Chris Kositchek (Josh Taylor), shortly after coming to town he fell in love with Angel, the alternate personality of Jessica Blake Fallon (Jean Bruce Scott).
 Jake was also briefly involved with Jessica's cousin, Hope Williams (Tammy Taylor).
 When Jake and "Angel" got engaged and planned to elope in Las Vegas, Jessica's parents Marie Horton (Lanna Saunders) and Alex Marshall (Quinn Redeker) learned of the elopement after Hope discovered Jessica's illness.
 Marie and Alex arrived in the nick of time to see Jessica reemerge and the wedding be interrupted.
 Jake was heartbroken after being rejected by Jessica who was going through psychiatric treatment under Marlena Evans (Deidre Hall).
-Jessica's rejection became the catalyst for Jake's mental breakdown, leading him to become the Salem Strangler, a serial killer who strangled many women to death including Mary Anderson (Melinda O. Fee) and Marlena's twin Samantha Evans (Andrea Hall), who was killed in a case of mistaken identity.
+Jessica's rejection became the catalyst for Jake's mental breakdown, leading him to become the Salem Strangler, a serial killer who strangled many women to death including Mary Anderson (Melinda O. Fee), and Marlena's twin Samantha Evans (Andrea Hall), who was killed in a case of mistaken identity.

 The Salem Strangler storyline was the very first serial killer storyline in the soap's history, and the supposed murder of Marlena at the hands of the killer resulted in one of the first fan campaigns ever.

 Eugene Bradford

 Eugene Bradford was played by John de Lancie from 1982 to 1986 and again in 1989 to 1990.
 Also known as Gene and Euge, he went by the pseudonym Bettina Lovecraft while working as a Salem Today columnist.

 Eugene was a distant relative of the DiMera family through a prior marriage, and referred to Tony DiMera as a cousin.
 Prior to marrying Calliope Jones on December 31, 1985, Eugene had been married four other times.
 Eugene's first two wives were murdered, while his third marriage to Marlena Evans was actually a cover-up (Eugene pretended to be married to Marlena when she was pregnant with Roman Brady's twins; at this time Roman was believed to be dead) and not legal.
-He later served as the namesake for Roman and Marlena's daughter Samantha Gene (Sami Brady).
+He later served as the namesake for Roman and Marlena's daughter Samantha Gene Brady.

 Throughout the show, Eugene was portrayed as having psychic premonitions, and on a number of occasions they were useful in helping Salem Police and the ISA.
-In the last episode in which he appeared, he created a time machine type device and used the device.
+In the last episode in which he appeared, he created a time machine and used the device.
 Upon activation, there was a big explosion and Eugene disappeared.
 He has not been seen on Days since.
 In 2006, Calliope returned as the fashion designer hired to make Mimi Lockhart's wedding dress, and she stated that she and Eugene remain happily married.